ovh/cds/ui/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli).

+## Prerequisites

+The project have dependencies that require Node 6.9.0 or higher, together with NPM 3 or higher.

 ## Development server

 Install the dependencies: `npm install`.

-Run `npm start` to launch a dev server.
+Run `npm start` to launch a development server.

 Navigate to `http://localhost:4200/`.